-The key drivers for the development of the Urban Greening Plan include council's current and emerging challenges, along with the overarching goals identified by our community.
+The key drivers for the development of the Urban Greening Plan include council's current and emerging challenges, along with the overarching goals identified by our community during the development of the documents included in section 3.1.

 The following section outlines the information taken from various plans and strategies that contribute to the development of the Plan.
 It is intended that the Plan is a tool that will be used to realise strategic actions from drivers such as: